MPOcanes/MPO624-2018/PYTHON_SYNTAX_101.md

 ## First things to know about Python
+#### Acknowledgements: Chapters 3 and 7 of http://www.johnny-lin.com/pyintro/

   * Case sensitive (capitalization matters!)
   * Indentation is meaningful (loops, conditions, function definition)
     * use \ for line continuation